elgs/leanweb/README.md

 ### LWElement

 `LWElement` extends `HTMLElement`, and Leanweb components extend `LWElement`.
-So Leanweb components are just more specific versions of the stand `HTMLElement`. `LWElement` helps to wire up the `lw` directives in the HTML and provides some convenient methods to update the DOM.
+So Leanweb components are just more specific versions of the standard `HTMLElement`. `LWElement` helps to wire up the `lw` directives in the HTML and provides some convenient methods to update the DOM.